sanmarjx/Stock-Analysis/README.md

 ![Step1 1](https://user-images.githubusercontent.com/116690861/201403978-50fdf6df-5b42-4cda-8b0c-3cda3cee10b8.png)

 ##### 2- Created a loop to initialize the volume to zero.
 Created a second loop to go over all the rows.
-- In this step I also set the starting and ending price to zero because i thought it would be beneficial to the code.
+- In this step I also set the starting and ending price to zero because I thought it would be beneficial to the code.
 ![Step 2](https://user-images.githubusercontent.com/116690861/201404461-c119bca4-540c-4e31-b4f9-c6723b61465a.png)

 ##### 3- Included IF statements to the loop find the start and end prices of the tickers as well as increasing the ticker index.